Edge modes in the Hofstadter model of interacting electrons: Introduction

 \section{Introduction}

 Exotic phases in the condensed matter physics may arise in topologically nontrivial superconductors, insulators.
-Topological states are described in the framework of the band theory, while the topological invariant characterizes the class of a topological insulator or a topological superconductor.
-Topological order in topological insulators and superconductors is called $\mathbf{Z}_2$ topological order because it is associated with a $\mathbf{Z}_2$ topological invariant \cite{9,10}.

-A ground state of the topological Chern systems is characterized by the Chern number, it is an integer topological number which is well defined in insulator (superconductor) state for the subbands isolated from all other bands \cite{H,K1,K2}.
-A non-trivial topology of the ground state provides the quantization of the Hall conductivity, which can be interpreted as the Chern number.
-Filled $\gamma$ bands with the Chern numbers $C_j$ yield a Hall conductance $\sigma_{xy}= (e^2 /h) \sum_{j=1}^\gamma C_j$.
-The value of the Chern number for a given occupied band is far from obvious without numerical calculations, so another approach to investigating non-trivial topological properties of the system is the existence of chiral gapless edge modes.
-In the 2D Chern systems the nontrivial topological structure is also intrinsically connected with the existence of robust gapless chiral edge modes.
+Topological states are described in the framework of the band theory, while the topological invariant characterizes the class of a topological insulator or a topological superconductor \cite{0,9,10}.
+A ground state of the Chern systems is characterized by the Chern number, it is an integer topological number which is well defined in insulator (superconductor) state for the band isolated from all other bands \cite{H,K1,K2}.
+A non-trivial topology of the ground state provides the quantization of the Hall conductance, which can be interpreted as the Chern number.
+The value of the Chern number for a given occupied band is far from obvious without numerical calculations, so another approach to the study of nontrivial topological states of the system is the existence of chiral gapless edge modes.

+In the case of a rational magnetic flux per unit cell, the Chern insulator states are realized in the Hofstadter model.
+All possible energies of fermions resemble a butterfly and is referred as the Hofstadter butterfly \cite{Hof}.
+The competition of two periods (the lattice and the magnetic sublattices) lies at the heart of the butterfly graph.
+The Chern number $\sigma_\gamma$ of filled $\gamma$ bands satisfies the Diophantine equation $p \sigma_\gamma = q \cdot s + \gamma$ \cite{D1,D2} (where $s$ is an integer).
+Equation follows from magnetic translational invariance of the system in the case of a rational magnetic flux through the unit cell $\phi$, that is determined in the quantum flux unit $\phi= p/q$ ($p,q$ are coprime integers).
+The phase diagram representing the values of the Chern numbers as a function of a magnetic flux is known as the colored Hofstadter butterfly \cite{4},\cite{5}.

+Although the Chern number was originally determined in the momentum space; several generalizations have been constructed for quasiperiodic systems \cite {Ch1}, amorphous topological insulators \cite {Ch2}.
+In the case of an irrational flux the Chern number is not clearly defined, since the Brillouin zone is not defined (the Chern number is not determined as an integer for quasiperiodic systems \cite{Ch1}, the bulk-edge correspondence is broken).
+In the case of an irrational magnetic flux it difficult to calculate the topological numbers using the system-dependent approach based on successive rational approximants of the irrational flux.
+Most likely the topological order is determined by the total number of gapless edge modes.